-Montgomery County to keep 11 schools virtual this week; will give all students KN-95 masks
+Montgomery County to keep 11 schools virtual this week; will give all students KN95 masks

 State officials then weighed in against a 5 percent trigger for virtual learning, and McKnight and County Health Officer James Bridgers scrapped the color-coded system entirely.

-McKnight announced Sunday other measures aimed at keeping students and staff safe, including giving all students KN-95 masks over the next two weeks, as they did for staff last week.
+McKnight announced Sunday other measures aimed at keeping students and staff safe, including giving all students KN95 masks over the next two weeks, as they did for staff last week.

-At an “emergency virtual town hall on schools” Sunday hosted by County Council Member Tom Hucker, some people who spoke out called for a virtual option for families who do not feel safe sending students for in-person learning as the omicron variant spreads.
+At an “emergency virtual town hall on schools” Sunday hosted by County Council member Tom Hucker, some people who spoke out called for a virtual option for families who do not feel safe sending students for in-person learning as the omicron variant spreads.

 Sher Anderson Petty, a teacher speaking as a private citizen, said she believed she may have brought the virus “home from my school for the holidays.”
 She tested positive Dec.
-26, she said, and her whole family became infected, including her 79-year-old mother in law.
-She works at one of the 11 “red” schools, and said she just learned the school would remain virtual until Jan.
+26, she said, and her whole family became infected, including her 79-year-old mother-in-law.
+She works at one of the 11 “red” schools and said she just learned the school would remain virtual until Jan.
 18.

 “It’s been super stressful not knowing from one moment to the next what’s happening with us,” she said, noting that she is still managing symptoms and has been able to teach virtually.
 “We’re all just doing our best, and this is really terrifying.
 I brought it home once.
 I am very afraid.”

 The school system announced they plan to give students and staff take-home rapid tests this week.
-They asked parents to help students administer them at home, and submit the results — positive or negative — on the MCPS covid-19 Reporting Form by Jan.
+They asked parents to help students administer them at home, and submit the results — positive or negative — on the MCPS covid-19 reporting form by Jan.
 14. They also asked parents to report if students receive positive results from a test other than the one provided by the school system.

-The letter says students who test positive need to isolate for 10 days after the result, or 10 days from the start of symptoms, whichever is earlier, while teachers who test positive or suspect they are must follow the same guidelines, but for only 5 days, rather than 10.
+The letter said students who test positive need to isolate for 10 days after the result, or 10 days from the start of symptoms, whichever is earlier, while teachers who test positive or suspect they are must follow the same guidelines, but for only five days, rather than 10.

-The letter explains that, “in the future, the number of isolation days may be reduced for students as community-level data regarding the transmission or outbreak of the virus decreases.”
+The letter explained that, “in the future, the number of isolation days may be reduced for students as community-level data regarding the transmission or outbreak of the virus decreases.”

 Bus driver shortages have been another major problem, with so many bus drivers out last week that 75 routes were canceled and hundreds of students in the county were forced to find their own rides.